 Synthesize, Connect, and Create

 This is where the magic happens.
 Discuss the week’s reading and writing experiments with your new creative peers in an intimate conversation guided by Ash.
-There’s a pedagogical reason we love to yap – and that’s because discussion helps illuminate new ideas, create connections, and integrate discoveries into your art practice.
+There’s a pedagogical reason we love to yap: conversation illuminates new ideas, creates connections, and helps integrate discoveries into your art practice and your life.

 Kind Words